CodeZeus-dev/CV/README.md

 - Responsibility for the development and optimisation of/ a pharmakokinetic model based on independent studying of PBPK theory using laboratory-derived data to validate the model's behaviour
 - Writing Python scripts to handle sensor-derived experimental data, transforming them so that they can be used in the computational models developed by the team
 - Responsibility for drafting work package deliverables for EU research projects
+- Gathered, arranged and corrected research data to create representative graphs and charts highlighting results for presentations.

 <br>